tariq7299/final-project-cs50/frontend/public/to-do.md

 - Handle valdition form errors in server side from 'AddExpenses'
 - Create a diffrent file for each group of routes related to each other, and make each a BlueBrint
 - Add egp() and amount/100 and amount*100 to '/contacts'
+- Order expeneses by ID not by date, when you send them to server

 ## helpers.py
 - Write comments for calendar days functions